smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/receiver.md

 function isAuthorizedSender(address sender) public view returns (bool)
 ```

-Use this to check if a node is authorized for fulfilling requests.
+Use this to check if a node is authorized to fulfill requests.

 ##### Parameters